-  TUESDAY: Yoga and/or sweat.
+TUESDAY: Sweat.
 Boxing or spin would be great here!

 FRIDAY: Strength.
-Aim to keep your legs relatively fresh for tomorrow.
+Consider an upper body sesh to keep your legs relatively fresh for tomorrow.

 SUNDAY: Walk and/or yoga

-It might seem a like a lot, and it is, but I can guarantee you that the chick with the ass you want didn’t get it by sitting on the one she has!
+It might seem a like a lot – and it is – but I can guarantee you that the chick with the bum you want didn’t get it by sitting on the one she has!
 (Sorry babes, but it’s true)